How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Robustness and feasibility tests of the alignment signals

 In practice, what can be readily observable is the orientations not of three dimensional but of two-dimensional (2D) projected shapes of the giant galaxies in the sky-plane normal to the line of sight directions.
-As a feasibility test, we project both of ${\bf u}$ and the major principal axes of $(T_{ij})$ parallel to the directions toward the void centers onto the plane normal to the Cartesian $\hat{z}$-axis, assuming that $\hat{z}$ is parallel to the line-of-sight directions of the galaxies.
-Then, we determine the probability density distributions, $p(\phi)$, where $\phi$ is the angle between the two projected axes in the Cartesian $\hat{x}$-$\hat{y}$ plane.
-Each panel of figure~\ref{fig:pcost_2d} plots $p(\phi)$ in the range of $[0,\ 90^{\circ}]$ from the two $m_{\star}$-controlled samples.
-As can be seen and as expected, the projection has an effect of reducing overall strengths of the void-galaxy perpendicular alignments and enlarging the errors as well.
+As a feasibility test, we project both of ${\bf u}$ and the major principal axes of $(T_{ij})$ parallel to the directions toward the void centers onto the plane normal to the line-of-sight directions, $\hat{\bf x}_{3}$-axis.
+Then, we determine the probability density distributions, $p(\phi)$, where $\phi$ is the angle between the two projected axes in the Cartesian $\hat{x}$-$\hat{y}$ plane, and investigate the dependence of $p(\phi)$ on the galaxy properties, performing the KS test, as done in sections~\ref{sec:analysis}-\ref{sec:dep}.
+Note that for the 2D case, we determine $p(\phi)$ rather than $p(\cos\phi)$ since it is $p(\phi)$ that would become uniform if there is no alignment.
+The uncertainty in the determination of $p(\phi)$ is computed as $1\sigma$ Poisson error as $\sigma = 1/(90\sqrt{n_{g}-1})$ since $p(\phi)$ becomes $1/90$ if there is no alignment tendency.

-Table~\ref{tab:para} also compiles the mean alignment angles, $\langle\phi\rangle$, as well as the $p$-values from the KS test of the null hypothesis that $p(\phi)$ is uniform.
-Note that when the criterion for the segregation is the galaxy morphology, the null hypothesis is rejected at the confidence level higher than $99\%$ for the case of the elliptical galaxies, even though the 2D projection effects are taken into account.
-This result leads us to expect that the signal of void-galaxy perpendicular alignment and its morphology-dependence should be detectable in practice.
-Meanwhile, given the much higher $p$-values of the KS test (or equivalently, much lower confidence levels at which the null hypothesis is declined) for the other three cases, the dependences of the void-galaxy perpendicular alignments on the other three properties would be difficult to detect from real observations.
+Each panel of figures~\ref{fig:pcost_2d}-\ref{fig:pcost_2d_rsd} plots $p(\phi)$ in the range of $[0,\ 90^{\circ}]$ with Poisson errors from two $m_{\star}$-controlled samples dichotomized by each of the four galaxy properties in real and redshift spaces, respectively.
+As can be seen and as expected, the 2D projection has an effect of reducing the overall strengths of the void-surface galaxy perpendicular alignments and enlarging the errors as well.
+In real space, a significant signal of void-surface galaxy perpendicular 2D alignments is detected only from the elliptical galaxies, while in redshift space, no significant signal is found even from the elliptical galaxies.
+This result implies that for a detection of significant signals of the void-surface galaxy perpendicular alignments and their property dependence in practice, what is required is to reduce the associated errors by statistically reconstructing the real-space voids and/or by stacking them over a wide range of redshifts~\cite{stack_voids}.